eusolomax/eusolomax/README.md

 # 👋 Hello, I'm Victor André!
 &emsp;
 I'm a passionate Front-end Developer based in São Paulo, Brazil.
-With experience in Vue.js, Angular, TypeScript, and more, my focus is on creating clean, functional, and interactive user interfaces while solving complex challenges.
+With experience in Vue.js, Angular, TypeScript, and more.
+My focus is on creating clean, functional, and interactive user interfaces while solving complex challenges.
 - 💻 Developer with a vision to solve problems beyond just coding.
 - 🎯 Aspiring Tech Lead, striving to lead projects and teams to success.
 - 🌟 Recognized for leadership and dedication in Front-end development, with accomplishments like BI dashboards and interactive maps.